There is a revolution taking place in people’s gardens.

 above: encarsia, aphidoletes, cucumeris, brown lacewing

 Aphidoletes aphidimyza: This predatory midge will fly to your hidden aphids (attracted by honeydew secretions) and lay several hundreds of eggs directly on the aphids.
-Each hatched larva can eat up to 30 aphids before pupating in the soil and recycling.
+Each hatched larva can eat up to 30 aphids (but kill hundreds more) before pupating in the soil and recycling.
 They will cycle all season, but regular applications keep their numbers optimal.
 These come in a container kept at room temperature.
 When the adults are seen flying around in the container, release them at dusk by opening the lid in the garden.
 Or get a slow release hanging container.
 Hang it on a branch and they will emerge as they go.

 Encarsia formosa: This parasitizing wasp targets whitefly.
 The steady release of these will prevent an explosion of whitefly in your garden.
 They come as eggs on a card.
 Hang the card in your garden and the adults will emerge and start hunting.

-Neoseulus Cucumeris: Another predatory mite, but this one is feeds primarily on thrips and remain above ground.
+Neoseulus Cucumeris: Another predatory mite, but this one feeds primarily on thrips and remain above ground.
 It is known to eat other prey as well, but the ability to completely control thrips will save your beautiful blooms.
 It’s a must for a garden producing flowers.
 This comes in a pseudo-soil.
 Sprinkle it in your garden according to the label.

 above: Don, founder of Applied Bio-Nomics, sprinkles product in a greenhouse.